Samori Toure (American football)

-Samori David Toure (born March 24, 1998) is an American football wide receiver for the Green Bay Packers of the National Football League (NFL).
-He played college football at Montana before transferring to Nebraska.
+Samori David Toure (born March 24, 1998) is an American professional football wide receiver.
+He played college football for the Montana Grizzlies before transferring to the Nebraska Cornhuskers.
+He was drafted by the Green Bay Packers in the seventh round of the 2022 NFL draft.

 Professional career

+Green Bay Packers

-Toure was selected in the seventh round (258th overall) by the Green Bay Packers in the 2022 NFL Draft.
+Toure was selected in the seventh round (258th overall) by the Green Bay Packers in the 2022 NFL draft.
 He signed his rookie contract on May 6, 2022.

 He made the initial 53-man roster to begin the 2022 season, but was inactive for the first six games.
 He saw his first NFL action on October 23, 2022, catching one pass for four yards in a Week 7 loss to the Washington Commanders.
 On October 30, he caught his first NFL touchdown, a 37-yard pass from Aaron Rodgers, during a week 8 loss to the Buffalo Bills.

+On January 1, 2024, Toure was placed on injured reserve.
+He was released by the Packers on August 27.

+During his two seasons in Green Bay, Toure appeared in 22 regular-season games.
+His time in Green Bay produced 13 receptions for 160 receiving yards and one touchdown.

+Chicago Bears

+The Chicago Bears added Toure to their practice squad on August 29, 2024.
+He signed a reserve/future contract with Chicago on January 6, 2025.
+On August 24, Toure was waived by the Bears.

+Denver Broncos

+On October 6, 2025, Toure signed with the Denver Broncos' practice squad.
+On October 28, he was released by the Broncos.